Four language and communication skills

 Much of the teaching we do tends to focus on the left side of the brain, where our logical faculties are said to reside.

-Creative writing emphasises the right side of the brain, with a focus on feelings, physical sensations, intuition, and musicality.
+Creative writing emphasizes the right side of the brain, with a focus on feelings, physical sensations, intuition, and musicality.

 This is a healthy restoration of the balance between logical and intuitive faculties.